 Wildlife at York House and Abbots Green

-The 23-acre site of York House Holiday Park and Abbots Green Luxury Lodges is home to a variety of wildlife including rabbits, squirrels, stouts, hedgehogs, bats and a visiting fox.
+The 23-acre site of York House Holiday Park and Abbots Green Luxury Lodges is home to a variety of wildlife including rabbits, squirrels, stoats, hedgehogs, bats and a visiting fox.
 Birds include chaffinches, sparrows, blackbirds, thrushes, pheasants and swifts, while barn owls can be heard and sometimes seen at night.
 Ducks and mallards love to bathe in the new water feature on Bishops Brook.

-The park’s ponds and beck also provide habitat for aquatic animals and birds including grayfish, bull heads, trout and water voles, while a resident pair of moor hen have made Abbots Green their home for the past five years, producing at least two sets of chicks annually.
+The park’s ponds and beck also provide habitat for aquatic animals and birds including crayfish, bull heads, trout and water voles, while a resident pair of moor hen have made Abbots Green their home for the past five years, producing at least two sets of chicks annually.
 The same pond is also home to carp and is visited by Canada geese and herons.